pdn4kd/pdn4kd.github.io/_posts/2023-06-27-suicide_burn.markdown

 ![Landed!](/images/screenshot146.png "The lander is on the surface.")
 And safely landed.
 The method works!
 Albeit somewhat inefficiently.

 I expended 745 m/s, which suggests that there's room for improvement.
-In reality, the breakdown suggests that any efficiency increase would require a different method to minimize any sort of vertical drop.
-(541 m/s dropping from orbit, ~191 stopping the fall, and ~13 m/s on final descent)
+In reality, the breakdown suggests that gravity losses were minimal.
+(541 m/s dropping from orbit, ~191 stopping the fall, and ~13 m/s on final descent) Any efficiency increase would require [a different method to minimize any sort of vertical drop](orb_horizontal_vs_vertical).